DigiDuncan/Charm-Legacy/docs/guitar-hero.md

   * **Open notes** are purple bars on the highway, which indicate no fret should be held.
 * The **strikeline** is the area on screen where a note will be when it's the optimal time to hit that note.
 * "**Hitting a note/chord**" refers to successfully activating it within its timing window.
+* **Overstrumming** is strumming the guitar when no note should be being hit right now.
 * **Chord shapes** are the sequence of frets a player must hold to correctly hit a chord or note.
 * **Combo** is maintaining a streak of notes successfully hit, without overstrums or missed notes.